 - 1) Aircraft arriving from the airways system should note pilots are responsible for negotiating a departure from airways that allows them to safely transit to the relevant IAF.
-Aircraft commanders are encouraged to request a 'hand-over' to one of the ATSU's listed in Table 2. - 2) Pilots are responsible for determining which approach direction is most appropriate, given the prevailing conditions and traffic situation at LEA - 3) Unless allocated another code a/c shall squawk C5077 for Conspicuity 30 mile prior to the intended IAF. - 4) Pilots are responsible for their own navigation to the IAF from which they wish to commence the approach, negotiating any transits of CAS as required and avoiding conflict with other traffic.
-Do not enter CAS without a clearance. - 5) Prior to the arrival at the IAF it is recommended pilots contact one of the local ATSU's to obtain UKFIS and/or transits of the local CAS if required.
+Aircraft commanders are encouraged to request a 'hand-over' to one of the ATSU's listed in Figure 2. - 2) Pilots are responsible for determining which approach direction is most appropriate, given the prevailing conditions and traffic situation at LEA - 3) Unless allocated another code a/c shall squawk C5077 for conspicuity 30 mile prior to the intended IAF. - 4) Pilots are responsible for their own navigation to the IAF from which they wish to commence the approach, negotiating any transits of CAS as required and avoiding conflict with other traffic.
+Do not enter CAS without a clearance.

+5) Prior to the arrival at the IAF it is recommended pilots contact one of the local ATSU's to obtain UKFIS and/or transits of the local CAS if required.
 Table 2 provides the suggested options.
-The ATSU's do not sequence aircraft on to the LEA IAP's and the service provided is subject to the ATSU workload. - 6) The area has several aviation activities, it is recommended to avoid over flight of local airfields and glider sites.
-When in VMC pilots Shall ensure a good look out is maintained for local traffic.
+The ATSU's do not sequence aircraft on to the LEA IAP's and the service provided is subject to the ATSU workload.